-Copy is purchased by a third-party
+1. Copy is purchased by a third-party

-- a) A third-party must pay the publisher at least minimum legal tender per copy (net) for the copies claimed - i) Where a third-party generates and provides the information on copies viewed for the claim then the requirement is that they must pay the publisher for the copies. - ii) When calculating what price has been paid by the third party you must take into account: - Any reciprocal payments made by the publisher - Any reciprocal charges for goods or services made by the third-party as part of the deal (for example: for distribution or marketing). - The value of any other goods or services provided free or discounted by the publisher (for example advertising or promotional messages). - b) You must be able to provide evidence of the contractual arrangements between third parties and the publisher to measure, report and pay the publisher for the copies viewed.
+- a) A third-party must pay the publisher a positive financial contribution for the copies claimed - i) Where a third-party generates and provides the information on copies viewed for the claim then the requirement is that they must pay the publisher for the copies. - ii) When calculating what price has been paid by the third party you must take into account: - o Any reciprocal payments made by the publisher - Any reciprocal charges for goods or services made by the third-party as part of the deal (for example: for distribution or marketing). - The value of any other goods or services provided free or discounted by the publisher (for example advertising or promotional messages). - b) You must be able to provide evidence of the contractual arrangements between third parties and the publisher to measure, report and pay the publisher for the copies viewed.